I paced around the living room, silently panicking as everyone made their way back from the fight.

 “I felt it Becca.”
 She whispered.

-I gave her a confused look, felt what?
+I gave her a confused look, what did she feel?

 “I felt pain in my chest, like I’d been shot.
 But when I looked down I was fine.
 I felt it and I knew something was wrong.
 I could’ve saved him!”
 She cried.

-I pulled her in for a hug, “There’s no way you could’ve know that the pain you felt was something happening to Asher.
+I pulled her in for a hug, “There’s no way you could’ve known that the pain you felt was something happening to Asher.
 You couldn’t have saved him.
 Don’t you dare blame yourself.”

-Then suddenly the crying stopped and she pulled out of our hug, looking at me with the most serious face I’ve ever seen.
+Eventually her crying stopped and she pulled out of our hug, looking at me with the most serious expression I’d ever seen on her.

 “I want to be with Asher.
 I want to die.”

 “You’re going to get through this, I promise.
 Jay lost his mate and he was fine, he even found another one.”
-I told her, trying to say whatever I could to pull her away from a dangerous ledge.
+I told her, trying to say whatever I could to pull her away from a dangerous ledge she was dangling from.

-He pressed two fingers to her neck, checking for a pulse, and a look of concern took over his face.
+The first thing Jay did was press two fingers to Liza's neck, checking for a pulse, and a look of concern took over his face.

-Ten minutes later the doctor showed up and immediately brought her to the hospital.
+Ten minutes later the doctor showed up and immediately brought her to the hospital wing of the house.

 She wasn’t brain dead, so there was a chance she’d wake up, but the doctor wasn’t hopeful.
-He said it was up to her if she wanted to wake up or not.
+He said it was up to her to decide if she wanted to wake up or not.